 Oh the mother relationship.
 It can be quite complicated can’t it?

-I don’t think there is any other relationship more complex while at the same time being THE very key to our development.
+I don’t think there is any more complex relationship that is also the very key to our development.

 Whether you believe that you had the idealistic mother/daughter relationship or you know damn well that you didn’t, there is always some residue left behind.

-The pain of our mothers was undoubtedly carried over from the relationship with her own mother.
-This unhealed pain she carried surely affected us in various ways.
+Our mothers experienced their own personal pain that was undoubtedly carried over from the relationship with her own mother.
+This unhealed pain she carried naturally affected us in a variety of ways.